-Abnormal Bleeding

-SSRIs and SNRIs, including paroxetine, may increase the risk of bleeding events.
-Concomitant use of aspirin, non-steroidal anti-inflammatory drugs, warfarin, and other anticoagulants may add to this risk.
+Abnormal Bleeding: SSRIs and SNRIs, including paroxetine, may increase the risk of bleeding events.
+Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs, warfarin, and other anticoagulants may add to this risk.
 Case reports and epidemiological studies (case-control and cohort design) have demonstrated an association between use of drugs that interfere with serotonin reuptake and the occurrence of gastrointestinal bleeding.
-Bleeding events related to SSRIs and SNRIs use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life threatening hemorrhages.
+Bleeding events related to SSRIs and SNRIs use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.
 Patients should be cautioned about the risk of bleeding associated with the concomitant use of paroxetine and NSAIDs, aspirin, or other drugs that affect coagulation.

-Bone Fracture

-Epidemiological studies on bone fracture risk following exposure to some antidepressants, including SSRIs, have reported an association between antidepressant treatment and fractures.
+Bone Fracture: Epidemiological studies on bone fracture risk following exposure to some antidepressants, including SSRIs, have reported an association between antidepressant treatment and fractures.
 There are multiple possible causes for this observation and it is unknown to what extent fracture risk is directly attributable to SSRI treatment.
-The possibility of a pathological fracture, that is, a fracture produced by minimal trauma in a patient with decreased bone mineral density, should be considered in patients treated with paroxetine who present with unexplained bone pain, point tenderness, swelling or bruising.
+The possibility of a pathological fracture, that is, a fracture produced by minimal trauma in a patient with decreased bone mineral density, should be considered in patients treated with paroxetine who present with unexplained bone pain, point tenderness, swelling, or bruising.

-Use in Patients with Concomitant Illness

-Clinical experience with paroxetine hydrochloride in patients with certain concomitant systemic illness is limited.
-Caution is advisable in using paroxetine hydrochloride in patients with diseases or conditions that could affect metabolism or hemodynamic responses.
+Use in Patients With Concomitant Illness: Clinical experience with Paroxetine Tablets in patients with certain concomitant systemic illness is limited.
+Caution is advisable in using Paroxetine Tablets in patients with diseases or conditions that could affect metabolism or hemodynamic responses.

-As with other SSRIs, mydriasis has been infrequently reported in premarketing studies with paroxetine hydrochloride.
+As with other SSRIs, mydriasis has been infrequently reported in premarketing studies with Paroxetine Tablets.
 A few cases of acute angle closure glaucoma associated with paroxetine therapy have been reported in the literature.
-As mydriasis can cause acute angle closure in patients with narrow angle glaucoma, caution should be used when paroxetine hydrochloride is prescribed for patients with narrow angle glaucoma.
+As mydriasis can cause acute angle closure in patients with narrow angle glaucoma, caution should be used when Paroxetine Tablets are prescribed for patients with narrow angle glaucoma.

-Paroxetine hydrochloride has not been evaluated or used to any appreciable extent in patients with a recent history of myocardial infarction or unstable heart disease.
+Paroxetine Tablets have not been evaluated or used to any appreciable extent in patients with a recent history of myocardial infarction or unstable heart disease.
 Patients with these diagnoses were excluded from clinical studies during the product's premarket testing.
-Evaluation of electrocardiograms of 682 patients who received paroxetine hydrochloride in double-blind, placebo-controlled trials, however, did not indicate that paroxetine hydrochloride is associated with the development of significant ECG abnormalities.
-Similarly, paroxetine hydrochloride does not cause any clinically important changes in heart rate or blood pressure.
+Evaluation of electrocardiograms of 682 patients who received Paroxetine Tablets in double-blind, placebo-controlled trials, however, did not indicate that Paroxetine Tablets are associated with the development of significant ECG abnormalities.
+Similarly, Paroxetine Tablets do not cause any clinically important changes in heart rate or blood pressure.

-Increased plasma concentrations of paroxetine occur in patients with severe renal impairment (creatinine clearance < 30 mL/min) or severe hepatic impairment.
+Increased plasma concentrations of paroxetine occur in patients with severe renal impairment (creatinine clearance <30 mL/min.) or severe hepatic impairment.
 A lower starting dose should be used in such patients (see DOSAGE AND ADMINISTRATION).

-Information for Patients

-Paroxetine tablets should not be chewed or crushed, and should be swallowed whole.
+Information for Patients: Paroxetine Tablets should not be chewed or crushed, and should be swallowed whole.

-Patients should be cautioned about the risk of serotonin syndrome with the concomitant use of paroxetine hydrochloride and triptans, tramadol, or other serotonergic agents.
+Patients should be cautioned about the risk of serotonin syndrome with the concomitant use of Paroxetine Tablets and triptans, tramadol, or other serotonergic agents.